Oberon, Sydney Australia - Sunday, 5 February - 8:20pm OberonAustralia.com

 Wherever you are in the area you can see parrots, magpies, kookaburras, wrens, eagles, ducks, thrush and owls.

-When you visit Jenolan Caves, make sure you keep an eye out for Rockwarblers, Spotted Quail-Thrush, Flame and Scarlet Robin, Satin Fly-Catcher, and the Superb Lyrebird.
+When you visit Jenolan Caves, make sure you keep an eye out for Rockwarblers, Spotted Quail-Thrush, Flame and Scarlet Robin, Satin Fly-Catcher, Superb Lyrebird, White-earned Honeyeater, and the Wedge-tailed Eagle.

 The Gang-gang Cockatoo is a distinctive bird in the area.
 The Gang-gang likes the alpine bushland of the Oberon area, and is mostly mild grey in colour with some lighter scalloping.
 The male has a red head and crest and the female has a small fluffy grey crest.
 Unlike most other cockatoos, Gang-gangs nest in young solid trees and the female use their strong beaks to excavate nesting cavities.
 The Gang-gangs are most distinctive for their unusual call, which has been described as being like a creaky gate.